When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 If someone says, “You should go see them,” we want that recommendation to come from genuine trust.

-Not because we ran a promotion.
 Not because we showed up first in a search result.

 But because someone believes we will take care of a person they care about.

 Trust like that grows slowly.
-It is built through consistent decisions and clear communication over time. communication over time.
+It is built through consistent decisions and clear communication over time.

 When You Plan to Stay, You Practice Differently